Why Facebook is no substitute for having your own website

 The Facebook machine is colossal.

 Consumers love it; businesses can thrive on it.
-But compared to what a website can do, Facebook doesn’t touch the sides.
+But compared to what a website can do, Facebook doesn’t come close.